One of the team members cannot access a document.

-Refer to Setting Defaults and AutoFile Defaults for your Own Login.
+Refer to Setting Defaults and AutoFile Defaults for your Own Login - My Settings.

 Check if the Document has been Deleted

 You can check if a document has been deleted through your Deleted Views.
-Refer to Deleting a Document and Recovering a Deleted Document and Deleting Emails from FYI and Recovering a Deleted Email.
+Refer to Deleting Documents and Recovering Deleted Documents and Deleting Emails and Recovering Deleted Emails.